deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 “Of course he did.
 How long ago was this?”

 “Oh…almost nine hundred years, or thereabouts.”
-Miree chittered.
+Liree chittered.
 “Anyway, the *point* is, your drones have everything I need on-board, I just have to make a few adjustments.
 Wanna help!?”

 “Help…how?
 I don’t know Hunter tech--”